gemini3d/gemini3d/docs/Readme_magcalc.md

 2.  real(8), dimension(lpoints) :: r,theta,phi ! arrays of spherical magnetic coordinates at which the magnetic field is to be computed
 ```

-If an hdf5 input file is used, the above data must be present in addition to a variable `integer(4), dimension(3) :: gridsize` which indicates whether the list of points in the input file form a grid (this is useful for plotting routines which need to reshape the list/array into a proper multidimensional grid array.
+The above data must be present in addition to a variable `integer(4), dimension(3) :: gridsize` which indicates whether the list of points in the input file form a grid (this is useful for plotting routines which need to reshape the list/array into a proper multidimensional grid array.
 If the input field points form a grid, the elements of `gridsize` are the number of grid points in the r,theta, and phi directions.
 Otherwise the first element of gridsize is just lpoints, while the other two are -1, which indicates that the input points do *not* form a grid and should just be interpreted as a flat list of locations.

 ## Simluation vs. field point resolution